GNOME/gtk/docs/reference/gtk/gtk4-builder-tool.rst

 Enumeration
 ^^^^^^^^^^^

-The ``enumerate`` command lists all the named objects that are present in the UI definition file.
+The ``enumerate`` command prints all the named objects that are present in the UI definition file.

+``--callbacks``

+  Print the names of callbacks as well.

 Preview
 ^^^^^^^